 Section 5.15.02 Existing Farmstead Exemption “A” as a Permitted Use.

-The Zoning official may in accordance with Section 3.04.01.11, issue permitted use authorizing two single family dwellings on a single lot in the "A" Agricultural District under the following conditions:
+The Zoning official may, in accordance with Section 3.04.01.11, issue permitted use authorizing two single family dwellings on a single lot in the "A" Agricultural District under the following conditions:

 Where a permit for an additional single-family farm dwelling is requested on an existing farmstead as defined herein, provided:

+The lot is not in Zone A of the Aquifer Protection District

 The dwelling is located on the same legal description as the existing farmstead consisting of at least thirty-five (35) acres.